PermaGeek/Sandbox/ReadMe.txt

 Sandbox
 =======

-A place where I can play with Git, GitHub, and coding projects.
+A place where I can git crazy with Git, GitHub, and coding projects.

 And where *I* can wreak havoc!